Jessie M. Soga: Musical education and career

 Soga sang a solo "Like as the hart desireth" from Psalm 42 during a Social Evening in the church in May 1902.

 On 1 January 1903, Soga was the contralto soloist in the Coatbridge Choral Union "Grand New Year's Mid-Day Concert" performance of Handel's Messiah, but on that occasion she was described as "weak at the outset but she improved wonderfully as time went on ... her best effort was the passage 'He was despised'."
-She performed in Messiah again at Turriff on 15 December 1903, with their choral society.
+She performed the Messiah again in Glasgow City Halls four days later and once more in Turriff on 15 December 1903, with their choral society.